TokynBlast/pyTGM/README.md

 For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version. pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.

-All versions before 2.0.0 were never tested.
-When testing 2.0.0, Tokyn Blast came across atleast 10 errors...

-If anybody has any suggestions on how to remove the need for the time library, while still getting a random number, using something that all OSs will have (or atleast most)

 # How it works
-Here is a sample code snippet to shuffle then remove random parts of a list of players:

 ## Random

 ### Note: This is random, so the ouput may be different
+Here is a sample code snippet to shuffle then remove random parts of a list of players:

 Seq refers to sequence, which deals with lists
 Example of random sequences: